 How to Propagate Houseplants by Stem Section (Cane) Cuttings

 Stem section (or cane) cuttings are produced using a section of thick, leafless stem that has buds on it to produce a new plant.
 New stems and roots emerge from the buds on the thick stem.
 This form of propagation is particularly useful in propagating plants with lanky and leafless canes.
-Cane cuttings work well for species such as dracaena and dumb cane, among other plants.
+Cane cuttings work well for species such as Dracaena and dumb cane.

 Several factors have to be considered to successfully propagate houseplants by cuttings, such as the rooting media, rooting hormones, decreasing water loss, and finding the right environmental conditions (humidity, light, and temperature).